sediment-lfproject/remote-attestation/README.md

 SEDIMENTS components include an application server to receive IoT data (temperature and humidity sensor readings), a remote attestation server, a firewall to serve as the initial contact point for an IoT device running SEDIMENT (also known as prover).
+The majority of SEDIMENT is written in C++.
+It is known to be compiled cleanly by GCC 9 or later versions.
 The guide below assumes the servers are being installed on Ubuntu 20.04.
 Other Linux distributions are expected to have no issues, but have not been tested.